Jchanel-1/MSAFed/README.md

 # MSAFed
-The code is coming soon as long as the paper is accecpted.
+The code will be released once after our paper is accepted